stackhpc/ansible-role-cluster-infra/README.md

 to be defined for that group.
 The group variables for each group are defined as a dictionary mapping variable names to their values.

+Specifically for pre-Pike versions, we must also supply some flags that are auto-detected in the Pike release of Heat:

+  * `volume_size_set_flag`: The volume size has been defined, for nodes that are booting from a volume.
+Defaults to False.
+  * `volume_type_set_flag`: The volume type has been defined, for nodes that are booting from a volume.
+Defaults to False.
+  * `security_groups_set_flag`: The nodes have security groups associated with them.
+    Defaults to False.

 Dependencies
 ------------